docker-archive/ucp_lab/README.md

 	You should see the Nginx welcome screen.

 ## Task 4: Using UCP from the Command Line
 One of the great things about UCP is that it doesn't preclude you from using the Docker command line tools you're used to.
-In this task we're going to install the UCP client bundle on to an Ubuntu host in AWS.
+In this task we're going to install the UCP client bundle onto your local machine

-1. ssh into **ducp-2**

-		$ ssh -i <identity file> ubuntu@<ducp-2 public IP>

-   **Note***: You may be prompted to accept the RSA key.
-If so, enter* `yes`

-2. Install jq

-		$ sudo apt-get install jq

-3. Install zip

-		$ sudo apt-get install zip

-1. In order to curl the container onto our machine, we need to export the security token from the UCP server

-		AUTHTOKEN=$(curl -sk -d '{"username":"admin","password":"<password>"}' https://<ducp-0 IP>/auth/login | jq -r .auth_token)

-2. Curl the client bundle down to your node.

-		curl -k -H "X-Access-Token:admin:$AUTHTOKEN" https://<ducp-0 IP>/api/clientbundle -o bundle.zip
+1. Navigate to your UCP server in your web browser

+2. In the upper right corner click `admin` and choose `Profile`

+3. Click `Create a Client Bundle`

-3. Unzip the client bundle
+4. Navigate to where the bundle was downloaded, and unzip the client bundle

 		$ unzip bundle.zip
 		Archive:  bundle.zip